SIPp/sipp/docs/media.rst

 ````````

 The "RTP echo" feature allows SIPp to listen to one or two local IP
-address and port (specified using -mi and -mp command line parameters)
+address and port (specified using -mi and -min_rtp_port command line
-for RTP media.
-Everything that is received on this address/port is
+parameters) for RTP media.
+Everything that is received on this
-echoed back to the sender.
+address/port is echoed back to the sender.

 RTP/UDP packets coming on this port + 2 are also echoed to their
 sender (used for sound and video echo).